Praxoula Antoniadou

-Praxoula Antoniadou Kyriacou is a Cypriot politician and businesswoman.

-Praxoula is a graduate of the London School of Economics and Political Science.
-She carries with her 24 years of experience with the Central Bank of Cyprus, where she had also coordinated the accession negotiations with the European Union.
-She moved into active political life in 2006, in an effort to contribute to the reunification of Cyprus and to the attainment of Peace, cooperation and prosperity in the area of the Eastern Mediterranean.
-She is leading the small but dynamic political Party of the United Democrats, member of the political family of the European Liberal Democrats -ALDEParty- with a clear vision and activity towards freedom, democracy, peace, growth and respect for human rights.
-As a Minister of Energy, Trade, Industry & Tourism, she was fortunate to lead the discovery of natural gas offshore Cyprus, which she considers can and should be instrumental towards the achievement of Peace in Cyprus and between Cyprus and its neighbours.
-In this regard, she has been the co-author (bicommunal studies) of many studies about the economic benefits of peace in the area of the Eastern Mediterranean.

-Upon the call of her brother Michael, she is now leading Aqua-Masters Qatar towards Qatar's 2030 Vision.

-Education and career
+Praxoula Antoniadou Kyriacou (born September 10, 1958) is a Cypriot economist, central banker, and politician.
+She served as Minister of Trade, Industry and Tourism of Cyprus from 2011 to 2012 and was president of the United Democrats, a liberal political party in Cyprus.

+Early life and education

-Praxoula Antoniadou-Kyriacou was born in Nicosia where she attended the English School.
-She obtained her BSc and MSc in Economics at the London School of Economics.
+Antoniadou-Kyriacou was born in Nicosia, Cyprus, and attended the English School.
+She received a BSc and MSc in Economics from the London School of Economics and Political Science.

+Career

 Following her studies, she started working at the Central Bank of Cyprus.
 She held a managerial position with the Central Bank, where she served for 24 years.
 During her work at the central bank, she was engaged in macroeconomic analysis, policy formulation and management, and in statistics.
 She was also highly involved in European Union matters and served as coordinator of the Central Bank of Cyprus during the five-year period of the accession negotiations.
 She has also served as member of various committees of the European Central Bank and of EUROSTAT.

 Throughout her career, Antoniadou-Kyriacou participated in a number of seminars and courses at the International Monetary Fund, the European Central Bank, EUROSTAT, the US Federal Reserve, the Bank of England, the Swiss National Bank and the Food and Agriculture Organization of the United Nations, as well as in seminars on management issues (CIIM, Dale Carnegie).

-She is a member of the three ladies team of economists who have co-authored the award-winning trilogy of studies on “The Day After’’1, concerning the economic benefits to accrue to all the Cypriots, as well as to Turkey and Greece once Cyprus is reunited.
+She is a member of the three ladies team of economists who have co-authored the award-winning trilogy of studies on "The Day After", concerning the economic benefits to accrue to all the Cypriots, as well as to Turkey and Greece once Cyprus is reunited.